montehoover/DiffuLLaMA/README.md

+# DiffuLLaMA

-# Fork of https://github.com/HKUNLP/DiffuLLaMA for LLNL/Nexus
+Fork of https://github.com/HKUNLP/DiffuLLaMA for LLNL/Nexus.

 This repo contains two different training frameworks.
 The framework that scales to large pretraining is in [DiffuLLaMA-training/](./DiffuLLaMA-training/).
 The README there contains instructions specific to LLNL/Nexus.